Undergraduate Open Days

 Elementary functions including the exponential function, the logarithm and natural logarithm functions and ax for positive real numbers a.
 Basic introduction to limits and continuity of a function, without epsilon-delta proofs.

 The derivative: The derivative as the gradient of the tangent to the graph; interpretation of the derivative as a rate of change.
 The formal definition of the derivative and the calculation of simple examples from first principles.
 Elementary properties of the derivative, including the product rule, quotient rule and the chain rule; differentiation of inverse functions; calculating derivatives of familiar functions, including trigonometric, exponential and logarithmic functions.
 Applications of the derivative, including optimisation, gradients, tangents and normal.
 Parametric and implicit differentiation of simple functions.
-Taylor series.
+Additional material may include L'Hopital’s Rule and Taylor series.

 Graphs: Curve sketching including maxima, minima, stationary points, points of inflection, vertical and horizontal asymptotes and simple transformations on graphs of functions.
 Additional material may include parametric curves and use of Maple to plot functions.